Updated 2026 Regulations Airbnb Booking.com

 II.c Northern Spain (Green Spain): The End of Administrative Calm

 Northern Spain – Galicia, Asturias, Cantabria, and the Basque Country – stayed off the radar for a long time.
-In 2026, it is at the center of the biggest legislative changes.
+In 2026, it is at the centre of the biggest legislative changes.
 This is not about overtourism, but about extreme bureaucracy and protection of local identity.

 The Language Barrier: Portals in Basque, Galician, and Asturian